Vita e pensiero

-Vita e pensiero is a magazine that was established on 1 December 1914 in Milan.
+Vita e pensiero is a magazine that was established in 1914.
 It was proposed to be a mediator between the Catholic faith and the world and is still published as a magazine of the Università Cattolica del Sacro Cuore.

 History

 The Franciscan Agostino Gemelli, Ludovico Necchi, and Francesco Olgiati established the magazine in 1914 for Catholics in order to discuss the political, economic, and social issues of the time.